ashleynolan/dg-blog/src/templates/pages/blog/20160101-interviewing.md

 ---
 layout: post.hbs

-title: A New Challenge
+title: Navigating the Interview Process – a front-end developers guide
-url: a-new-challenge
+url: navigating-the-front-end-interview-process
-description: "Looking forward to new challenges and experiences as I move out of London."
+description: "A front-end developers guide to navigating the gauntlet of varying interview processes."

 posted: 2015-04-14T10:00